aappddeevv/scala-vdom/README.md

 but probably not diff'ing.
 * I've not taken the time to add more attributes to the set and adding your own attributes with custom hints is not easy at the moment, you have to create your own Backend object.
+* Server side rendering.
+While most vdom libraries other than react do not support this, I think its important for a variety of reasons.

+So you can use this library as way to construct your application but you will probably still have to do some workaround where the library is weak and no support is provided for automatic redraw in the spirit of a component approach.
+I started a component sub-project but have not had time to work on it.

 ## Other Virtual DOM implementations
 Here's a list of virtual dom implementations that I looked at: